REZ-OAN/xdp-tutorials/packet-processing-xdp/packet-processing-01-parsing/README.md

 };
 ```
 ## Bound Checking
 In `XDP` programs, direct memory reads are used to access packet data.
 The verifier ensures these accesses are safe by checking that the program performs its own bounds checking.
-The data_end pointer indicates the end of the packet, helping the verifier ensure safety.
+The `data_end` pointer indicates the end of the packet, helping the verifier ensure safety.

-At load time, the verifier performs static analysis, tracking memory address offsets and looking for comparisons with data_end.
-This ensures that any memory read within the packet data is within valid bounds, preventing out-of-bounds access.
+At load time, the verifier performs static analysis, tracking memory address offsets and looking for comparisons with `data_end`.
+This ensures that any memory read within the packet data is within valid bounds, preventing **out-of-bounds** access.

 For example, consider the following bounds check:
 ```